rachel-o-donnell/rising-women/README.md

 #### Problems We Are Trying to Solve
 * Problem 1: Women technologists may not have access to mentors to support their career

-To help women reach their full potential in the industry, we believe that it is imperative that access to mentorship initiatives aimed at supporting women to achieve their short-term and mid-term careers goals as well as advance to more senior positions.
+To help women reach their full potential in the industry, we believe that it is imperative that opportunities from mentorship initiatives are made easily accessible.
+These mentorship initiatives are aimed at supporting women to achieve their short-term and mid-term careers goals as well as advance to more senior positions.

-* Problem 2: Women technologists may not have women role models to be inspired by
+* Problem 2: Women technologists may not have other women role models to be inspired by

-One of the call to action from PwC's report stated that: *You can’t be what you can’t see: The importance of visible role models at all levels.*
+One of the calls to action from PwC's report stated that: *You can’t be what you can’t see: The importance of visible role models at all levels.*

 We aim build a list of women in the industry role models at all levels and *shout louder about the role models already working in tech...so that they become more visible* to everyone of us in the field.